Arc XP's content migration process

 Pipeline processing

-Upon successful validation, content is queued and then processed into the appropriate Arc XP application.
+Migration Center validates ANS content.
+Upon success, content is queued and processed into the appropriate Arc XP application.

 Status monitoring